pratiti-soumya/pratiti-soumya/README.md

 # Pratiti Soumya

 Welcome to my GitHub profile!
-I am a passionate data analyst with over 7 years of experience in transforming complex data into actionable insights.
-My expertise lies in using various data analysis and visualization tools to help organizations make informed strategic decisions.
+I am a passionate data scientist with over 7 years of experience in transforming complex data into actionable insights.

 ## About Me